12 Facts about Giovanni Battista Piranesi

 Sign up to our Free Weekly Newsletter

 Though aesthetically beautiful, his works are considered technical renderings worthy of study.
-Given their astute architectural accuracy, his etchings were examined by archeologists.
-Since over a third of the monuments that Piranesi etched have completely disappeared today, his etchings are often the only archeological source remaining.
+Given their astute architectural accuracy, his etchings were examined by archaeologists.
+Since over a third of the monuments that Piranesi etched have completely disappeared today, his etchings are often the only archaeological source remaining.

 Other monuments have since been restored poorly, not taking into account what they actually looked like in their prime.
-Piranesi’s works can show archeologists what they looked like before these unfortunate conservation efforts.
+Piranesi’s works can show archaeologists what they looked like before these unfortunate conservation efforts.

 9. Piranesi reinvigorated the public’s interest in Ancient Rome